garv123/HumorApp/README.md

 Setup

 1.Install mysql,create a database  and edit the config/database.yaml
+2. Run bundle install
-2. Run rake db:migrate to setup the database
+3. Run rake db:migrate to setup the database
 3. Feed some topic which you want to scrape for in the topics table.
-4. Run bundle install

 Major Gems Used-